Mieczysław Maneli: ICC: Polish Commissioner

 Đồng also stated that his government was prepared to accept a federation and would drop its demand for the National Liberation Front, the 'Viet Cong', to enter the government in Saigon as part of the price for peace.
 Reflecting the problems imposed by the drought in North Vietnam, Đồng told Maneli that he was willing to accept a ceasefire which would be followed up by a barter trade with coal from North Vietnam being exchanged for rice from South Vietnam. Đồng told Maneli that Diem could "prove his good faith" by allowing the export of rice to North Vietnam.

 Maneli later wrote that he had the impression that the North Vietnamese were still angry with the outcome of the Geneva conference in 1954, believing that the Soviet Union and China had imposed an unfavorable settlement on them for the sake of better relations with the West.
 He felt that Đồng did not want the Soviets, the Chinese, or the Americans involved in any new talks.

 At the end of May 1963, Ho, who normally disliked talking to Westerners, granted an interview with the Australian Communist journalist Wilfred Burchett.
 Ho told Burchett he was willing to consider a ceasefire with South Vietnam, and dropped his standard demand for the overthrow of Diem, implying he might be allowed to stay in office as part of a peace deal.
-In The War of the Vanished, Maneli wrote that neither Ho nor Đồng were keen on allowing Diem to stay into power, but he pressed to make that concession, saying it was the best way forward to peace.
+In The War of the Vanished, Maneli wrote that neither Ho nor Đồng was keen on allowing Diem to stay in power, but he pressed them to make that concession, saying it was the best way forward to peace.